jamieweb/travis-ci_csp-tester/README.md

 * `.travis.yml` : The Travis-CI build configuration.
 Installs and configures the required resources and software, then starts the local web server.
 * `build.sh` : Starts the crawler and reports on the results.
 * `crawl.js` : The crawler itself.
+* `csp.txt` : The Content Security Policy that you'd like to test your site against.

+**For a quick start, set your Content Security Policy in `csp.txt`, then configure the domain environment variable at the top of `.travis.yml`.**

-In the `.travis.yml` file, there is a place for you to set any required PHP configuration values, such as `include_path`, `default_mimetype`, etc.
+In the `.travis.yml` file, there is also a place for you to set any required PHP configuration values, such as `include_path`, `default_mimetype`, etc.

+## Report URI Integration

+If you wish to integrate this with your [Report URI](https://report-uri.com) account, add your Report URI CSP reporting address to the Content Security Policy in `csp.txt`.
+Ensure that your filters are set correctly in your Report URI account settings, and that Report URI is configured to allow reports for your domain.

+Each build uses a custom subdomain with the build number in the hostname, for example `build123.example.tld`.
+You can filter for the desired build number subdomain in the Report URI interface in order to see the reports for that particular build.

 ## False Positives

+**This feature is currently being re-worked and is not currently working.**

 Sometimes the browser will produce false-positive reports.
 This is not the fault of this setup or the crawler, but of Chrome/Chromium itself.